nlesc-recruit/cudawrappers/README.dev.md

 The formatter `clang-format` will format all source files, and `cmake-format` will format all CMake-related files.
 The linters will check for errors and bugs, but also style-related issues.
 So run the formatters before running the linters.

-After building the project you can now run the formatters and linters.
-You can do that by entering the `build` folder and running the `format` and `lint` make targets:
+To run the formatters and linters, you first need to build the project.
+After this run:

 ```sh
 cd build